JSBmanD/docs/pages/dashboard/importing-historical-user-data.md

 ## Import File Format
 Before Branch can ingest your historical user data, please ensure your data conforms to the [JSON line text format](http://jsonlines.org/).

+[block:callout]
+{
+  "type": "warning",
-!!! warning "JSON Line Text Format Required"
+  "title": "JSON Line Text Format Required",
-		We are unable to translate or ingest data in other formats.
+  "body": "We are unable to translate or ingest data in other formats."
+}
+[/block]

 ### Device ID Based User Import

+[block:callout]
+{
+  "type": "info",
-!!! info "Device IDs Only"
+  "title": "Device IDs Only",
-	Providing the following required fields ensures that Branch can create a Persona for each individual user based on the device ID you provide during import.
+  "body": "Providing the following required fields ensures that Branch can create a Persona for each individual user based on the device ID you provide during import.  "
+}
+[/block]

 Each individual log should be captured in single line json object including the following required fields:
 ```